MJC-code/generic-landing-page/README.md

 # generic-landing-page
-Webpage following template of Odin Project Landing Page
+This is my attempt at recreating the default layout and look from the Odin Project Landing Page project.